-In June 1980, the District Board approved formation of a groundwater charge zone to provide the legal basis for a comprehensive well-monitoring program consisting of well registration, well metering, and water production reporting.
-However, the District abandoned this source as a revenue and no groundwater charge was established in any zone of the District during WY 2019.
+In June 1980, the District Board approved formation of a groundwater charge (or fee) zone to provide a revenue source for a well-monitoring program consisting of well registration, well metering, and water production reporting.
+However, the District has abandoned groundwater charges as a source of revenue.
+No groundwater charges were established during 2020.

-The effects of COVID19 pandemic on District's revenues and operations are continuously being monitored.
+The effects of COVID-19 pandemic on District's revenues and operations are continuously being monitored.